Karl Giese: Later years

 In 1934 Karl Giese traveled to Paris to join Hirschfeld but was soon apprehended in a public bathhouse, arrested on charges of "public indecency", and sentenced to three months in prison.
 Following his imprisonment, Giese's French visa was terminated, and he was expelled from France in October 1934.
 Returning to Nazi Germany was out of the question, so he relocated to Vienna and lived there for one year, preparing for university admission exams.
 Hirschfeld and other benefactors (Bækgaard and Norman Haire) covered his living expenses and expected him to take up the study of medicine in London after completing exams in Vienna.

 After Hirschfeld's death in 1935, Giese was allowed to enter France to attend Hirschfeld's funeral in Nice.
 Two months before his death, Hirschfeld had designated Li Shiu Tong and Karl Giese as his principal heirs, stipulating in his will that both men should use their inheritances to advance sexual science, not for personal expenses.
 Karl Giese was heir of the library and the few objects that had been saved from the Institute.
 Ultimately he was not able to use his inheritance.
 Norman Haire privately provided Giese with financial help in the hope that he would relocate to Britain as per Hirschfeld's wishes.
-However, Giese moved to Brno in 1936 and lived with the Jewish lawyer Karl Fein for several months before moving into his own flat.
+However, Giese moved to Brno in 1936 and lived with the Jewish lawyer Karel Fein (1894-1942) for several months before moving into his own flat.
+It is known that around this time he was still in contact with the two transgender pioneers, the Jewish German-American actress Charlotte Charlaque and the German painter Toni Ebel, whom he knew from Berlin and who, like Giese, had fled to Czechoslovakia after 1933.

-At the time of the Nazi annexation of Austria and shortly before the Nazi takeover of the Czech Sudetenland, Giese committed suicide in Brno in March 1938.
-His heir, Karl Fein, was deported to Theresienstadt by the Nazi regime in August 1942, and died in February 1943.
+At the time of the Nazi annexation of Austria and shortly before the Nazi takeover of the Czech Sudetenland, Giese committed suicide in Brno on 16 March 1938.
+His heir, Karel Fein, was deported to the Lodz Ghetto by the Nazi regime in October 1941, and died on 2 May 1942.
 Giese's possessions, including his inheritance from Hirschfeld, were lost in the Holocaust.